Your information will be kept confidential and will never be shared with others.

 Each moving violation in the State of Missouri results in a certain number of points on your driving record.
 For example, speeding tickets in cities (municipalities) result in two points on your license, while speeding tickets from the State result in three points on your license.

 If you receive eight points within eighteen months, your driver's license will be suspended by the Department of Revenue.
-Twelve points in twelve months, eighteen points in twenty-four months, or twenty-four points in thirty-six months, and your license will also be suspended.
+Twelve points in twelve months, eighteen points in twenty-four months, or twenty-four points in thirty-six months, and your license will also

 Moving Violations and Your Kansas Driver Record